 🍽 Serving suggestions

-Serve this colourful side dish along with other holiday favourites, like
+Serve this colorful side dish along with other holiday favorites, like

 🗒More recipes for side dishes

-When you make these roasted Brussels sprouts and sweet potatoes, please leave a comment and a rating below.
+This is one of my favorite side dishes for winter holidays!
+When you make these roasted Brussels sprouts and sweet potatoes, please leave a comment and a star rating below.
 I love hearing how my recipes turned out for you, or what adaptations you made.
 Thanks in advance!

 📖 Recipe